Division of Housing

 The Department of Neighborhoods, Division of Housing utilizes federal funds for a myriad of programs.
-Eligible activities include the rehabilitation and/or new construction of rental housing, homeowner rehabilitation, homebuyer activities and tenant-based rental assistance, for persons at or below 80% of Area Median Income.
+Eligible activities include the rehabilitation and/or new construction of housing, homeowner rehabilitation, homebuyer activities and tenant-based rental assistance, for persons at or below 80% of Area Median Income.
 Below is the list of activities performed by the Housing Division:

 - Rental Rehab program, which is offered to owners of 1-4 unit properties for bringing the unit up to code (match required);

 - CHDO HOME Development Pool Program for Community Housing Development Organizations to rehab or construct housing units as sponsors, developers or owners (15% set aside annually);

 - Down Payment Assistance for first time homebuyers (DPA);

 - The Historical/Environmental Review, which conducts Section 106 (historic) reviews to determine whether or not a project will significantly impact properties listed or eligible for listing in the National Register of Historic places.
 This section also conducts environmental reviews to determine whether or not a project will significantly impact the environment;

 - Underwriting of projects by staff Specialists, which includes review and reasonableness of HOME requests, determining financial & staff capacity of the applicant, and subsidy layering evaluation;

 - Relocation for all tenants (whether commercial or residential) in any projects using federal, state, and/or local funds for: demolition, rehabilitation, acquisition or conversion.
 Referral advisory services, counseling, eligible benefits and assistance for housing are offered, assuring that the person(s) being displaced or temporarily relocated is matched with appropriate resources;